josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/🏛️_the_power_was_centralised_the_responsibility_was_outsourced.md

-🏛️ The Power Was Centralised; The Responsibility Was Outsourced
+# 🏛️ The Power Was Centralised; The Responsibility Was Outsourced

-First created: 2026-07-29 | Last updated: 2026-07-29
+**First created:** 2026-07-29 | **Last updated:** 2026-07-29
-How one national examination authority accumulated the power to determine students’ futures while practical delivery, technical knowledge and responsibility were distributed across a much wider chain.
+*How one national examination authority accumulated the power to determine students’ futures while practical delivery, technical knowledge and responsibility were distributed across a much wider chain.*

-⸻
+---

-🛰️ Orientation
+## 🛰️ Orientation

 The examination system presented itself to students as one authority.